Hello, in this post we have discussed the payment of bonuses under the Bonus Act.

 The payment of bonus act will not apply to the following section of employees:

 - The employees of Life Insurance company

-- Seamen defined under clause 42 of the merchant shipping act 1958.
+- Seamen are defined under clause 42 of the merchant shipping act 1958.

-- The employees of any industry controlled by central or state government.
+- The employees of any industry are controlled by the central or state government.

 - Employees from Indian red cross society or education institutions, institutions not for profit.

 - Employees employed by the contractor on building operations